 The disaster forced the Army to remove the erstwhile GOC 4 Div Maj Gen Narayan Prasad and bring in Maj Gen A S Pathania to command 4 Division.

-Both first cousins were now responsible for the defence of the Brahmaputra Valley.
+The two cousins were now responsible for the defence of the Brahmaputra Valley.

 By November 9th it became apparent that the Chinese were going to outflank Menchuka by cutting off its road link to Along near a place called Tato.
 Nevertheless, Maj Gen M S Pathania asked the Siang Front to hold at all costs.